 Optimizing bottle weight and size

 To improve environmental performance, our packaging R&D team systematically applies recyclable-by-design principles and conducts life-cycle analyses.
-As a result, from 2006 to 2016 we reduced the quantity of PET (polyethylene terephthalate) needed for each liter of bottled water we produce by 22%.
+As a result, in the last ten years, we reduced the quantity of PET (polyethylene terephthalate) needed for each liter of bottled water we produce by 22%.

 Focusing on sustainable resources